angeloadd/AngeloAdd/README.md

 - 👋 Hi, I’m @AngeloAdd
-- 👀 I’m interested in cooking and food in generale.
+- 👀 I’m interested in cooking and food in general.
 - 🌱 I’m currently studying to become a Full Stack Developer.

 <!---